oicr-gsi/shesmu/docs/plugin-loki.md

 The `"url"` property is the URL of the Loki server to push logs into.
 The optional `"labels"` object will apply static labels to all values logged from this instance.

+## For Plugin Developers
+The PluginManager passes each `PluginFileType` an implementation of `Definer` which has a method `log(String, Map<String,String>)`.
+If the Loki plugin is installed, then the PluginManager will route log messages and labels to Loki.
+The PluginManager automatically includes the labels `plugin` and `plugin_type`.